harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### What is advisable to retain your current configuration during the Harness installation process?

 Harness recommends that you keep your existing Java KeyStore in place during the installation process.
 Updating the KeyStore may cause issues with your delegate.
-For more on this please read the following [Documentation](/docs/platform/delegates/secure-delegates/install-delegates-with-custom-certs/)
+For more information, go to [Install delegates with custom certs](/docs/platform/delegates/secure-delegates/install-delegates-with-custom-certs/).

-### What is `linkedSsId` in SSO groups?
+### What is linkedSsId in SSO groups?

 `linkedSsoId` is the uuid of SSO setting creating in Harness.